Home Majors Surveying Engineering

-Surveying Engineering Degree
+Surveying Engineering

 Students study precise measurement techniques, GPS technology, geographic information systems, and the legal frameworks for establishing land boundaries and mapping terrain.
 Graduates typically pursue careers as licensed surveyors, geospatial engineers, GIS specialists, and mapping professionals for construction and land development projects.
 Every major construction and infrastructure project requires surveyors, ensuring steady career demand.

-What Surveying Engineering Graduates Do
+What Surveying Engineering graduates do

 Your career will likely begin in the field, using GPS, drones, and laser scanners to precisely map everything from construction sites to remote natural terrain.
 You might also work in an office, transforming that raw field data into detailed 3D models and maps used by civil engineers and urban planners.